Hausa people: History

-But, the Sultan of Sokoto continued to be regarded as an important Muslim spiritual and religious position; the lineage connection to dan Fodio has continued to be recognised.
+The Sultan of Sokoto continued to be regarded as an important Muslim spiritual and religious position; the lineage connection to dan Fodio has continued to be recognised.
 One of the most significant Sultans was Siddiq Abubakar III, who held the position for 50 years from 1938 to 1988.
 He was known as a stabilising force in Nigerian politics, particularly in 1966 after the assassination of Ahmadu Bello, the Premier of Northern Nigeria.

 Following the construction of the Nigerian railway system, which extended from Lagos in 1896 to Ibadan in 1900 and Kano in 1911, the Hausa of northern Nigeria became major producers of groundnuts.
 They surprised the British authorities, who had expected the Hausa to turn to cotton production.
-However, the Hausa had sufficient agricultural expertise to realise cotton required more labour and the European prices offered for groundnuts were more attractive than those for cotton.
+The Hausa had sufficient agricultural expertise to realise cotton required more labour and the European prices offered for groundnuts were more attractive than those for cotton.
 "Within two years the peasant farmers of Hausaland were producing so many tonnes of groundnuts that the railway was unable to cope with the traffic.
 As a result, the European merchants in Kano had to stockpile sacks of groundnuts in the streets."
 (Shillington 338).

 The Boko script was implemented by the British and French colonial authorities and made the official Hausa alphabet in 1930.
 Boko is a Latin alphabet used to write the Hausa language.
 The first boko was devised by Europeans in the early 19th century, and developed in the early 20th century by the British (mostly) and French colonial authorities.
-Since the 1950s boko has been the main alphabet for Hausa.
+Since the 1950s, boko has been the main alphabet for Hausa.
 Arabic script (ajami) is now only used in Islamic schools and for Islamic literature.
 Today millions of Hausa-speaking people, who can read and write in Ajami only, are considered illiterates by the Nigerian government.
 Despite this, Hausa Ajami is present on Naira banknotes.
 In 2014, in a very controversial move, Ajami was removed from the new 100 Naira banknote.